Mindfulness Teacher

 It is vital that you possess the knowledge and skills to act on your duty of care in your role as a Mindfulness Teacher.

-Application of ethics, such as non-harm, non-exploitation, and empathy for people attending or associated with your teachings, workshop and retreats, contribute to well-being of all.
+Application of ethics, such as non-harm, non-exploitation, and empathy for people of all ages attending or associated with your teachings, workshop and retreats, contribute to well-being of all.

 Equality and Diversity